OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

-I believe that if you reading this article you already know that Jetpack Compose is a new Kotlin framework which enables you to build UIs for Android applications, and also for Kotlin desktop applications.
+I believe that if you are reading this article you already know that Jetpack Compose is a new Kotlin framework which enables you to build UIs for Android applications, and also for Kotlin desktop applications.

 However, Jetpack Compose brings a syntax that may look strange for some of us - developers - especially those doing mainly Object-Oriented Programming.

-Therefore, in this article I’ll try to demessify the syntax of Jetpack Compose by using basic and pure Kotlin, and what you already know about OOP.
+Therefore, in this article I’ll try to demessify the syntax of Jetpack Compose by using basic and pure Kotlin, interactive code that you can read and modify, and what you already know about OOP.
 Along the path, you may get impressed also by the simplicity that hides behind some of the fancy words used to explain Jetpack Compose.

 # Basic Jetpack Compose syntax
+The is the syntax of Jetpack Compose that we want

 # Demessifying Compose' syntax